Wabkur/alx-low_level_programming/0x12-singly_linked_lists/README.md

-64-bit program in assembly that prints Hello, Holberton, followed by a new line
+function that returns the number of elements in a linked list_t list